 Banks are hesitant to lend to this type of business structure.

-You are held personally responsible for debts of business.
+You are held personally responsible for the debts of the business.

-Depending on your location, you may need permits or permission from local fire authority to operate your kiln.
-I t is a good idea to be friendly with the fire authorities if you operate a gas or wood kiln.
+Depending on your location, you may need permits or permission from the local fire authority to operate your kiln.
+It is a good idea to be friendly with the fire authorities if you operate a gas or wood kiln.

 If you use/buy something to be used in your business it is probably a business expense.
 Taxes are paid on your profit which simply put is: